rchavarria/blog-post-incubator/unpublished-book-notes/javascript-patterns.md

 ### Init-time branching

-- when you know that a certain condition will not change throughout the life of the program, it makes sense to test the condition only once. browser snifffin (or feature detection) is a typical example, figuring out the computed styles of a DOM elementnt or attaching event handlers are other
+- when you know that a certain condition will not change throughout the life of the program, it makes sense to test the condition only once. browser snifffing (or feature detection) is a typical example, figuring out the computed styles of a DOM elementnt or attaching event handlers are other

 ### Function properties - a memoization pattern

-- one use case for suctom properties is to cache the results (the return value) so the next time the funciton is called, it does not ahve to redo petentially heavy computations. this is called **memoization**
+- one use case for custom properties is to cache the results (the return value) so the next time the funciton is called, it does not ahve to redo petentially heavy computations. this is called **memoization**

 ```
 var myFunc = function (param) {